 Cork is Ireland’s second city and capital of the ancient province of Munster.
 It is a small city with a population of 150,000 and a compact city centre.
-Yet, is has all the facilities of a modern city, as befits its status as the commercial, cultural and political capital of the South.
+Yet, it has all the facilities of a modern city, as befits its status as the commercial, cultural and political capital of the South.
 Cork is located on the South Coast and is accessible through Cork international Airport and Ferryport as well as through an excellent Bus and Rail Network departing from all major Irish cities.

-CEC IELTS Centre is conveniently located in a beautiful historic building in the heart of Cork city.
+CEC IELTS Centre is conveniently located in a beautiful historic building in the heart of Cork City.

 Saint Patrick’s Bridge,

 F: +353 21 4551508

 Getting to Cork

 Iarnrod Eireann services Kent Station Cork which is 10 minutes’ walk from the city centre.
 Services operate to most of the country including to Dublin, Kerry, Limerick, Waterford and Wexford.
 Cork- Kent Station is located just off Railway Street, Lower Glanmire Road.

 Cork airport is located just 8km from Cork City, and operates daily domestic and international flights to and from Cork.
 The best way to get into the city is the shuttle service.
 This runs every half hour from outside the arrivals hall and the service is available 7 days a week.
 The trip takes 10-15 minutes.

 The Port of Cork operates seasonal Ferry services to Roscoff.
 Ferris from Britain (Fishguard and Pembroke) and France (Le Havre and Cherbourg) serve Rosslare all year.
 The driving time from Rosslare to Cork is approximately 3 hours.

 Getting around Cork